Zombie

 Charlotte_Jan_12_2023_-_Imgur-2

-There’s one word for the effect this exchange has on me, and that word is grating.
+There’s a word for the effect this exchange has on me, and that word is grating.

 Beat it, “Charlotte.”